dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 ```

 ### Custom Messages for Ngx Prebuilt Validators

 <a name="additional-params-prebuilt"></a>
+<a name="ngx-custom-prebuilt-messages"></a>

 Custom error messages are also available for ngx prebuilt validators.
 The implementation
 is slightly different as they don't have any required parameters, they in fact only two
 optional ones.

 <mark>First</mark> one being the name of the error we would like to use.

 <mark>Second</mark> one is the error messages we would like to use.

 In this example we are using the addressValidator, but implementation is
 identical for all other ngx validators.